About Hitchcock County

 Courts & Case Records

-Hitchcock County is served by the Nebraska District Court system, with the Hitchcock County District Court located at the Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044.
-The court can be reached at (308) 334-5646.
-Hitchcock County falls within Nebraska's 11th Judicial District, which handles felony criminal cases, civil cases involving amounts exceeding the county court limit, domestic relations matters including divorce and custody, juvenile cases, probate matters, and appeals from county court.
+Hitchcock County is served by the Nebraska District Court system, with Hitchcock County District Court located at Hitchcock County Courthouse, 229 East D Street, Trenton, NE 69044.
+The court can be contacted through the office’s website.
+Hitchcock County falls within Nebraska's 11th Judicial District, which handles felony criminal cases, civil cases involving amounts exceeding Hitchcock County court limit, domestic relations matters including divorce and custody, juvenile cases, probate matters, and appeals from county court.

 - Certified copies of court documents can be requested from the Clerk of the District Court, with fees typically ranging from $1.50 per page plus certification fees.